 A crimianl appeal determines whether what occurred in the trial court was fair, whether the evidence was legally sufficient to justify the outcome, and whether the law was correctly interpreted and applied in the trial court.
 There are many mistakes, errors, and oversights that can occur during a criminal prosecution.
 For example, a trial judge may incorrectly decide a critical motion, improperly admit or exclude evidence at trial, allow the jury to proceed where there is insufficient evidence to support a conviction, or fail to properly instruct the jury on the law.

-Appeals are very procedural and time sensitive, beginning with the filing of a timely and proper notice of appeal.
-The key is identifying viable issues for appeal, a task requiring appellate experience.
-If the case is worth an appeal then it is worth engaging experienced appellate counsel.
+Criminal appeals are sensitive to procedure and time deadlines.
+Identifying viable issues for appeal and properly arguing your case to the appellate court is a task requiring appellate experience.
+If the case is worth the time and expense of an appeal then it is worth engaging experienced appellate counsel.

 A criminal interlocutory appeal challenges a court decision made before a conviction.
 Either the defendant or the Commonwealth may pursue an interlocutory appeal such as challenging the granting or denial of a motion to suppress evidence.
 Litigation is halted while the appeal is ongoing in the appellate court.

 A criminal direct appeal challenges a conviction after trial.
 A direct appeal is initiated with the timely filing of a notice of appeal in the trial court.
 The issues being challenged come from anytime during the criminal "case", which can range back to even before an arrest.
 In addition, a direct appeal may challenge the effectiveness of your trial attorney.
 Direct appeals are heard in the Massachusetts appellate courts, the Appeals Court or the Supreme Judicial Court (SJC).